Ataago/File-Type-Identification/README.md

 ## Steps to Run the Program

 1. In `/data/` Create your input file in csv as given in the above input format or just use the pre built one.
-2. Execute the main program from `/src/fileTypeIdentification/FileTypeIdentification.java`
+2. Execute the main program: `/src/fileTypeIdentification/FileTypeIdentification.java`
-3. Enter the input file name example: `input1.csv` in the console or else it will take the default `input0.csv`.
+3. Enter the input file name example: `input1.csv` in the console or else it will take the default `input0.csv` on return.
-4. You can check the output in `output.txt` file in the main directory.
+4. Check the output in `output.txt` file in the main directory.

 ## Developers